Skip to the main content.

 • Maintain secure, tested backups (the 3‑2‑1 rule)

-4. Legacy Systems and Transition Risks
+4. Legacy Systems & Transition Risks

 Many financial institutions still operate on outdated, fragmented IT stacks.
 Legacy systems expose them to vulnerabilities ranging from unpatched software to manual processes and weak logging, allowed breach propagation.